 Where were we?
 Traverse Town?
 Sheesh.
 Traverse Town is a joke.
 Even at the highest floor available, it’s a joke.
 The decks are weak, but they just don’t hinder you thanks to the weak enemy layout.
-The remake features mostly 1-3 level cards (with a 9-8-7 leading the deck in hopes of tricking you into burning it up with Sleights), but 1-3 level cards are great for duelling Shadows, which make up an easy half of the Traverse Town menagerie, so it doesn’t hurt much.
+The remake features mostly 1-3 level cards, with a 9-8-7 leading the deck in hopes of tricking you into burning it up with Sleights.
+1-3 level cards are great for duelling Shadows, which make up an easy half of the Traverse Town menagerie, so that’s only so bad.
 GBA players will have to be more cautious as they have only five cards in their entire deck: a 4, a 5, a 6, a 7 and an 8!
-Obviously sleights are out of the question!
-Your Enemy Card here is the Shadow (+1 value to your attack cards) which is almost worthless.
+Obviously Sleights are out of the question!
+Your Enemy Card here is the Shadow (+1 to the value to your attack cards) which is almost worthless.

 Thankfully, even under these adverse conditions, the Guard Armour will collapse to the ground with the help of Gimmick Cards, so even a five-card deck can’t stop your stampede.
 Next!

 Of course you’re going to have a run-in with a boss after B8.
 You’re out of World Cards after all.
 And who should be waiting for Riku on the other side of the Conqueror’s Respite but Riku? …Wait, hold on.